obophenotype/uberon/docs/uberon-editor-sop.md

 The following is a guide for relations to use with some notes and examples.
 This is not a comprehensive list and will be continually worked on, however, it contains some of the more common relations used in Uberon.
 Do familiarise yourself with them and use this section as a reference when you are adding relations.
 (Should we add something here to direct to DOSDP patterns that Chris generated with the patterniser?
 It is a bit more complicated to explain that but [here's the folder](../patterns/generated))

+#### overlaps

+If an anatomical structure have some part in common, but not fully part_of, another structure, we use `overlaps`.

+Example:
+[olfactory system](http://purl.obolibrary.org/obo/UBERON_0005725) subclassOf 'overlaps' some 'nervous system'.

+means that

+1. Part of the olfactory system is part of the nervous system.
+We wouldn't say 'olfactory system part_of some nervous system' as there are parts of the olfactory system that would not be considered the nervous system.
+2. Not all parts of the olfactory system is part of the nervous system.
+We wouldn't say 'olfactory gland overlaps some olfactory system' as all of the olfactory gland is considered as part of the olfactory system. (note: this is not wrong logically, but a more precise [part_of](#part_of) should be used instead)
+3. Part of olfactory system are part of the nervous system at all times.
+If something, for example, develops and migrates out of the structure, we do not use overlaps. (see [develops_from](#develops_from) instead).

 #### part of

 We record anatomical location using `part of`.
 This means that subject is fully part_of the object.
+This relation is a subclassOf [overlaps](#overlaps), but is used in cases where the subject is fully part_of the object.

 Example:
 [brain endothelium](http://purl.obolibrary.org/obo/UBERON_0013694) subclassOf 'part of' some 'brain'.